brechtbilliet/brechtbilliet.github.io/_posts/2016-12-21-infinite-scroll-with-rxjs-and-angular2.md

 ## About this article

 This article explains how the "reactive-programming" approach helps us to create an awesome infinite-scroll-list in only a few lines of code.
 For this article, I'm going to use [RXJS](http://reactivex.io/rxjs/) and [angular](http://angular.io).
 If you haven't heard about [RXJS](http://reactivex.io/rxjs/) before I suggest to read the documentation first.
-Whether you use [angular](http://angular.io) or something else like [react](https://facebook.github.io/react/), it shouln't really interfere with the clarity of this post.
+Whether you use [angular](http://angular.io) or something else like [react](https://facebook.github.io/react/), it shouldn't really interfere with the clarity of this post.

 ## Reactive programming

 Reactive programming is really hot these days.
 However, there are a huge amount of people that have problems with thinking completely reactively.
 Thinking reactively is a huge mind-switch that one must make to completely accept this "new" way of coding things.
-The whole "My application reacts to a statemanagement-layer like [redux](http://redux.js.org/)" principle is grasped quite quickly (it's reactive programming too), but when it comes to [thinking in streams](http://freecontent.manning.com/reactive-fundamentals-thinking-in-streams/) it can become quite difficult in the beginning.
+The whole "My application reacts to a state-management-layer like [redux](http://redux.js.org/)" principle is grasped quite quickly (it's reactive programming too), but when it comes to [thinking in streams](http://freecontent.manning.com/reactive-fundamentals-thinking-in-streams/) it can become quite difficult in the beginning.

 ### Why not imperative but reactive programming?

 <ul>
 <li>No more "if this, then that scenario's"</li>
 <li>You can forget about a ton of edge-cases</li>
-<li>It's easy to seperate presentation logic from other logic (The presentation layer will just react to streams)</li>
+<li>It's easy to separate presentation logic from other logic (The presentation layer will just react to streams)</li>
 <li>It's a standard: widely supported by tons of languages</li>
 <li>When you grab the concepts, you write complex logic in a few lines of code in a very simple manner </li>
 </ul>